w-alves/genre-predictor-ml4kids/README.md

 ![](https://i.imgur.com/fb8u1bj.png)

 Furthermore, it is also important that we look at the precision and recall metrics.
-Given the above, we can say that the model has an excellent performance given the limited amount of data used during training, since we have achieved overall good results in both precision and recall.

 |              | precision          | recall             | f1-score           | support |
 | ------------ | ------------------ | ------------------ | ------------------ | ------- |